 Lecture by Professor Sugimoto

-The theme of this lecture was "The Political Economy of Budgeting: Insights into Malaysia's Development Trajectory."
-It was held as an opportunity to consider from multiple perspectives how the design and operation of fiscal and budgetary systems have been linked to socio-economic changes and policy choices.
-Mustapa Mohamad, advisor to the UAC and former Minister of Finance, opened the lecture by explaining the purpose and significance of this series.
-This was followed by lectures from three perspectives: an academic, a banker, and a finance ministry official.
-They presented different perspectives on budget formulation and shared common challenges.
+The theme of the event was “The Political Economy of Budgeting: Insights into Malaysia’s Development Trajectory.”
+It was organized as an opportunity to examine, from multiple angles, how the design and operation of fiscal and budgetary institutions have been linked to socio-economic change and policy choices over time.
+At the beginning of the program, UAC Advisor and former Minister of Finance, Mr. Mustapa Mohamad, explained the objectives and significance of the lecture series.
+This was followed by presentations from three perspectives—academia, the banking sector, and the Ministry of Finance—highlighting both differences in viewpoints and shared challenges surrounding the budgeting process.

 Group photo at the venue of Universiti Malaya Za'ba Memorial Library